 Setting Description IP Address The IP address of your modem.
 Subnet Mask The modem's subnet mask address.
-Leased Time (hour) The maximum amount of time, in hours, that a device in your network will have the IP address before a new one is issued by the modem's DHCP server.
+DHCP Server Click Enable to turn on the DHCP Server or Disable to turn it off.
 Start IP Address The first IP address of a range that you specify using the Start and End IP Address settings.
 Your modem's DHCP server will assign the IP addresses in this range at random to the computers and devices in your network.
 End IP Address The last IP address of a range that you specify using the Start and End IP Address settings.
 Your modem's DHCP server will assign numbers from this range at random to the computers and devices in your network.
+Leased Time The maximum amount of time, in hours,